HavyuAI/HavyuAI-legal/privacy.md

 * We do not transmit personally identifiable information (such as your name or email address) alongside this workout data to the LLM provider.
 * You will be asked for explicit consent before any data is transmitted to our AI provider for the first time.
 You may withdraw this consent at any time in **Settings → AI Privacy**, after which AI coaching features fall back to on-device computation only.
 * When you log sets using voice, the text transcribed from your spoken commands is also sent to Google Gemini to interpret it into structured sets and reps, subject to the same consent.
 If you decline consent or the service is unavailable, voice input is interpreted on-device instead.
-* Google Gemini's data handling is governed by Google's own terms, under which Google acts as our data processor: it is contractually committed not to use submitted data to train Google's public models, and is required to protect your data to a standard equivalent to the protections described in this policy.
+* We use Google Gemini under Google's **Paid Services** terms.
+Under those terms Google acts as our data processor: it does not use your prompts or responses to improve or train its products and models, and it processes your data under the Google Cloud Data Processing Addendum, which requires it to protect your data to a standard equivalent to the protections described in this policy.

 ## 6. Account and Authentication (Optional)
 Havyu AI is fully usable without an account.
 However, you may optionally sign in using **Sign in with Apple** or **Sign in with Google** to enable subscription portability and (in a future version) cloud backup of your data.